MissouriMRR/IARC-2020/vision/obstacle/README.md

 ### Unit Testing

 Unit tests can be found under [vision/unit_tests](vision/unit_tests).
-There is a single unit test called `test_finding_blobs` that tests all the images in [vision/blob/samples](vision/blob/samples) to determine if the expected number of blobs is detected.
-Note that this requires modifying the `expected_blobs` array based on your images.
+There is a unit test called `test_obstacle_detection` that tests all the images in [vision/vision_images/obstacle](vision/blob/samples) to determine if the expected number of obstacles is actually detected.
+Note that this requires modifying the `expected_obstacles` array based on your images.
+A second test called `test_params_import` is used to verify that custom parameters for the `ObstacleFinder` are imported correctly.